whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

 categories:
 ---

-In this article I'd like describe some of the typical BIOS design flaws of a modern netbook, and methods which can be used to locate, dissect and heal the bugs.
+In this article I'd like to describe some of the typical BIOS design flaws of a modern netbook, and methods which can be used to locate, dissect and heal the bugs.
 <!--more-->

 Introduction